JohnCoates/Aerial/Readme.md

 * **Favorites:** You can choose to only have certain aerials play.
 * **Preview:** Clicking on an aerial in the screen saver options previews that aerial for you.

+## Compatibility
+Aerial is written in Swift, which requires OS X Mavericks or above.

 ## Community
 - **Find a bug?** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
 Try to be as specific as possible.
 - **Have a feature request** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
 Tell me why this feature would be useful, and why you and others would want it.